Management Commands¶

 Limitations¶

 - Does not verify the content of the RLS policy (e.g., correct GUC variable names).
-It only checks that a policy exists.

-- Does not check policies on non-
+--verboseto eyeball the policy body manually. - Does not check policies on non-

 RLSProtectedModeltables.
 If you manually manage RLS policies, useassert_rls_policy_exists()from the testing helpers.